Electroconvulsive therapy: China

 ECT was introduced in China in the early 1950s and while it was originally practiced without anesthesia, as of 2012 almost all procedures were conducted with it.
-As of 2012, there are approximately 400 ECT machines in China, and 150,000 ECT treatments are performed each year.
+As of 2012, there are approximately 400 ECT machines in China, and 150,000 ECT treatments are performed each year, most without patient consent.
 Chinese national practice guidelines recommend ECT for the treatment of schizophrenia, depressive disorders, and bipolar disorder and in the Chinese literature, ECT is an effective treatment for schizophrenia and mood disorders.

 Although the Chinese government stopped classifying homosexuality as an illness in 2001, electroconvulsive therapy is still used by some establishments as a form of "conversion therapy".
 Alleged Internet addiction (or general unruliness) in adolescents is also known to have been treated with ECT, sometimes without anesthesia, most notably by Yang Yongxin.
 The practice was banned in 2009 after a news story featuring Yang was published.

 Society and culture

 Controversy

-Surveys of public opinion, the testimony of former patients, legal restrictions on the use of ECT and disputes as to the efficacy, ethics and adverse effects of ECT within the psychiatric and wider medical community indicate that the use of ECT remains controversial.
-This is reflected in the January 2011 vote by the FDA's Neurological Devices Advisory Panel to recommend that FDA maintain ECT devices in the Class III device category for high risk devices, except for patients with catatonia, major depressive disorder, and bipolar disorder.
-This may result in the manufacturers of such devices having to do controlled trials on their safety and efficacy for the first time.
-In justifying their position, panelists referred to the memory loss associated with ECT and the lack of long-term data.
+Surveys of public opinion, the testimony of former patients, disputes as to the efficacy, ethics and adverse effects of ECT within the psychiatric and wider medical community indicate that the use of ECT remains controversial.